How to Find a Medi-Cal Approved Doula in California

 How can I confirm if my insurance covers doula services?

 You can contact your health plan's member services department or check your benefits online.
-If you are enrolled in Medi-Cal, all Medi-Cal managed care plans now include doula services during pregnancy and postpartum.
+If you are enrolled in Medi-Cal, all Medi-Cal managed care plans now include doula services during pregnancy, birth, and postpartum.

 What is included in postpartum doula packages?